La Chasse aux Papillons (2018)

 III.
 I Feel I Could Eat the World Raw

-IX.
-Have you no Memories?
+X. Have you no Memories?
 I am Made of Memories.
-"Then Speak."
+"Speak, then."

 (Art by @Catbishonen)